Get Started

 My PDFs are not just patterns, they are more like a craft class on paper.
 Each downloadable, digital project includes:

 In short, everything you need to feel supported in the process.
-My goal is to never leave you guessing!
-You can have confidence that if you follow each step carefully, you will end up with a beautiful result you can be proud of!
+You can have confidence that if you follow each step carefully, you will end up with a beautiful result!
 Have a look at the reviews in my Etsy shop and the samples of what folks have made on Instagram.

 Ready?
 Getting started is as easy as 1, 2, 3:

 The secret to making my heirloom ornaments is Sulky Stick ‘n Stitch.
-Love this stuff.
 Seriously the best thing to ever happen to felt crafting since the sheep.
 It’s a water soluble, adhesive, printable stabilizer.
-Simply print my pattern on Stick ‘n Stitch, adhere the pieces to wool felt, then stitch right on the pre-printed lines.
+Simply print my pattern on Stick ‘n Stitch, adhere the pieces to wool felt, then stitch right on the lines.

-No need to trace pattern pieces or hand transfer embroidery designs.
+No need to trace pattern pieces or transfer embroidery designs.
 FANTASTIC.
-When the stitching is done, simply soak the stabilizer away in water and air-dry your pieces.
+When the stitching is done, cut out the pieces, soak the stabilizer away in water, then air-dry them.
 Tada!
-You are left with perfectly executed embroidered designs on wool felt, which you will sew together to create your beautiful ornament.
+You are left with perfectly executed embroidery on wool felt.
+Then you will sew the pieces together to finish your beautiful ornament.

-You may be saying to yourself, “Wait, doesn’t wool felt shrink?
-How does that work?”
+You may be saying to yourself, “Wait, doesn’t wool felt shrink?”

 You are correct!
 It does shrink.
-Which is why my instructions direct you to pre-shrink the felts by simply wetting them in water and letting them air dry before you begin your project.
+Which is why you will follow my instructions to pre-shrink the felts by simply wetting them in water and letting them air dry before you begin your project.

 Match your skill set to the pattern.
-If you are new to this type of felt crafting, you should start with one of my simpler, beginner friendly patterns.
+If you are new to this type of crafting, you should start with one of my simpler, beginner-friendly patterns.
 If you can do basic hand sewing/embroidery stitches and cut pieces accurately, then my step-by-step instructions will take you from there.

 BEGINNERS:

-• All of my patterns assume you understand common sewing terms and have basic sewing and embroidery skills.
-I include stitch diagrams in the Resources section at the end of my patterns, but if you need to brush up on your skills this is a great place to start.
+- My patterns assume you understand common sewing terms and have basic sewing and embroidery skills.
+I include stitch diagrams in the Resources section at the end of my patterns as reminders, but if you need to brush up on your skills this is a great place to start.

-• Choose Partridge & Pear if you want to get started using Sulky Stick ‘n Stitch, the printable stabilizer I mentioned above.
+- Choose Partridge & Pear or LodeStar Ornaments if you want to get started using Sulky Stick ‘n Stitch, the printable stabilizer I mentioned above.
 That’s the method I use with most of my heirloom ornaments.

-• Choose Snow Bird if you’d rather use the freezer paper method of tracing and you don’t mind working with a few sequins and beads.
-I love a little sparkle!
+- Choose Snow Bird if you’d rather use the freezer paper method of tracing and you don’t mind working with a few sequins and beads.

-• If you’d like to graduate to my intermediate level ornament patterns, my entire Twelve Days series makes a great heirloom ornament primer.
+- If you’d like to graduate to my intermediate level ornament patterns, my entire Twelve Days series makes a great primer.
 The Twelve Days patterns are designed to increase in complexity from 1-12.
-If you make them in order, you will build your skills and be ready to jump into an intermediate ornament series after finishing.
+If you make them in order, you’ll build your skills and be ready to jump into an intermediate series after finishing.

 EXPERIENCED MMMAKERS:

-• If you already have experience in this type of hand sewing/small-scale crafting OR have completed my Twelve Days series, then you can handle my intermediate ornaments.
+- If you are experienced in this type of hand sewing/small-scale crafting OR have completed my Twelve Days series, then you can handle my intermediate ornaments.

-Are you ready to get making and don’t wish to spend time dithering over colors?
+Are you ready to get mmmaking and don’t wish to spend time dithering over colors?
 No problem.
-Each time I release an ornament pattern I also create several samples in different colors and provide the detailed color guides for you right here on my site.
+Each time I release an ornament pattern I also create samples in different colors and provide the color guides for you.
+(Feel free to use them as inspiration if you want to substitute other colors, etc…) Follow the link at the top of the guide to purchase your felt, floss, and notions!

 Are you outside the US?
-Benzie Design and Felt On The Fly offer international shipping, but have a look here if you are searching for felt vendors nearer you.
-They won’t have the same kits available, but they will have a great selection of similar colors and may also offer their own materials kits for MmmCrafts patterns.
+Benzie Design offers international shipping, but have a look at my international vendors list if you are searching for supplies nearer you.
+They won’t have the same kits available, but you should be able to find similar colors.

 Have more questions?
 Check here.